-In the past five years, budgets for technology spending in US K-12 schools have steadily increased.
+In the past five years, K-12 education technology spending in the US has steadily increased.
 Even while overall school district budgets consistently seem to take a hit, including proposed funding cuts at the federal level for 2018-2019, there has been a commitment to putting more technology in the classrooms.
 Along with bigger investments for hardware and software, there has also come a necessary uptick in funds for teacher training and tech support for the classroom.
-Generally speaking, it’s always encouraging to see more money funneled toward any type of student spending, and especially ed tech.
-But does this come at a cost to other critical areas of tech spend?
+Generally speaking, it’s always encouraging to see more money funneled toward any type of student spending, especially ed tech.
+But does this come at a cost to other critical areas of technology spending?

 Perhaps the only downside of today’s budgeting priorities is that less money is going toward general information technology needs.
 When evaluating a school district’s technology needs (particularly as part of capital investments), it’s also important to shift enough dollars to cover those solutions that can have a significant impact on overall safety, efficiency, and communication.

 That’s easier said than done, particularly when administrators and IT leaders are facing increased public scrutiny over spending decisions.

 Among the long list of issues that arise (and are often heatedly debated) when evaluating tech budgets are: